kora-projects/kora-docs/mkdocs/blog/en/compile-time-not-libraries.md

 ---

-# Runtime Annotation Scanning Inside a Library Is Similar Too
+## Runtime Annotation Scanning Inside a Library Is Similar Too { #runtime-annotation-scanning }

 A validation engine, serializer, ORM, or SDK may inspect annotations dynamically.